code-423n4/2022-11-non-fungible-findings/data/0xab00-G.md

 ------------------------
-# Exchange.sol - save gas by sending event arguments from calldata instead of storage
+# Exchange.sol - save gas by sending event arguments from calldata instead of the newly set storage value

-Can save 157 gas by avoiding reading from storage by changing last line in the function to `emit NewExecutionDelegate(executionDelegate)` instead of using the `executionDelegate` from storage.
+Can save 157 gas by avoiding reading from storage by changing last line in the function to `emit NewExecutionDelegate(_executionDelegate)` instead of using the `executionDelegate` from storage.

 The previous line writes to storage, so the data is the same (just cheaper to read from call data)

 This can also be applied to `setPolicyManager()`, `setOracle()`, `setBlockRange()`` which all read from storage when emitting events instead of just emitting the calldata variable (cheaper to read from).
+I won't repeat it 3 times as the change is easy to see.

 ------------------
 # Exchange.sol _executeFundsTransfer - wrap in unchecked{} to save gas
-`remainingETH -= price;` can be safely wrapped in `unchecked { ... }`, due to the assetion in the previous line
+`remainingETH -= price;` can be safely wrapped in `unchecked { ... }`, due to the assertion in the previous line